Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods: Alternative Proofs Using Schnyder Woods

 For our own purpose, we need to review how certain parameters are transformed by $\Psi$, as shown in Table \ref{tbl:paramBB} where the first column corresponds to Schnyder woods, and the second column corresponds to pairs of Dyck paths.
 The bijections $\Psi$ and $\Phi$ map each parameter to its counterpart on the same row.
-In the proof of Proposition~\ref{prop:involution}, we defined the \emph{upper bounces} as common down-step.
-Similarly, a \emph{reversed upper bounce} is a common up-step.
+In the proof of Proposition~\ref{prop:involution}, we defined the \emph{upper contacts} as common down-steps.
+Similarly, \emph{reversed upper contacts} are common up-steps. \emph{Upper} (resp. \emph{lower}) \emph{peaks} are peaks of the upper (resp. lower) path.

 \begin{lemma} The bijection $\Phi$ satisfies the correspondence of parameters given by Table \ref{tbl:paramBB}. \end{lemma}